Too long to read? Here is my pick: Go with Telekom or *PYUR as a Telekom reseller to get a better price.

 These are some prices for German internet in 2022:

-I highly recommend to not order directly from the provider but to use Check24 instead.
+However, I highly recommend not ordering directly from the provider but using the comparison website *Check24 instead.
 This has several advantages:

 - You get the best price.

-- The price Check24 displays includes all costs.
+- The price Check24 displays include all costs.

 - Check24 makes it very easy to switch the contract once a cheaper offer is available.
-I recently used Check24 to switch internet providers and they automatically cancelled my old contract.
+I recently used Check24 to switch internet providers and they automatically canceled my old contract.

 Follow these steps to get wifi into your home in Germany: